VlosyrosDev/YoutubeChannelFinder/README.md

 **Requirements:**

 You simply need a Youtube API key for it to work.
+Tutorial on how to get one [here](https://www.youtube.com/watch?v=LLAZUTbc97I).